raft-tech/TANF-app/docs/Technical-Documentation/tech-memos/etl-pipelines/etl-reporting-system-architecture.md

 The default parser state for calculations should be successfully parsed data.

-Pipelines that read submitted files should declare their `DataFileSource` inputs and use the shared `DataFileSourceSnapshotter` to freeze latest accepted `DataFile` IDs once per run.
+Pipelines that read submitted files should declare their `DataFileSource` inputs and use the shared `DataFileSourceSnapshot` helper to freeze latest accepted `DataFile` IDs once per run.
 Downstream nodes should consume that run-scoped snapshot instead of recalculating latest files independently.

 ---